marr/Knowledge/Apple/Swift.md

 someFunction { // ... }
 ```

-## Create structures or classes
+## Use structures or classes

 ```swift
 var someStructOrClass = SomeStructOrClass(someArgument: someValue, anotherArgument: anotherValue)
 ```

-## Access properties of structures or classes
+## Use properties of structures or classes

 ```swift
 someStructOrClass.someProperty = someValue
 ```

-## Access methods of structures or classes
+## Use methods of structures or classes

 ```swift
 someStructOrClass.someMethod()